The best independent guide to Lisbon

 Oriente station is a major bus and train station that is spread over five levels and is an ultra-modern steel, concrete and glass structure.
 For late-night travel, there are always lots of taxis waiting at the bus station.

 The train station at Gare do Oriente

-Expo 98 was regarded as a great success for Portugal, promoting the new industrial might of the small country and even being considered as having helped Portugal to join the Euro single currency.
-This one confidence was sorely lost after 2007 economic crash.
+Expo 98 was regarded as a great success for Portugal, and was even considered as having helped Portugal to join the European single currency.

-After the ticket offices closed on Expo 98 many feared that the area would become an expensive disused area as with prior Expo events.
-The good management and foresight of the organisers has ensured the transformation into a trendy and important business centre of Lisbon.
+After the ticket offices closed on Expo 98, many feared that the area would become an expensive, disused area, as with previous Expo events.
+The good management and foresight of the organisers ensured its transformation into a trendy and important business centre of Lisbon.